 More specifically, even though it is clear that some companies got a big success by using emotional commercials, people’s attitudes toward it is still unclear.

 Therefore, there is a need to do research on this subject specifically to fill the research gap in this area.

 With today’s fast development of advertising media, such as TV channels, newspapers, radio stations and the Internet, customers are exposed in a mass advertising world and selecting media tends to be more complicated for advertisers.

 Nowadays, in this digital age, television commercials can also be played and spread widely on the internet, which brings benefits for companies which utilise television commercials.

-Television combines sight, sounds and motions and it has a large population of audience, which makes television to be one of the most effective media nowadays.
+Television combines sight, sounds and motions and it has a large population of the audience, which makes television to be one of the most effective media nowadays.

 Therefore, most companies, especially major ones like Nike, KFC or McDonald’s prefer to choose television to be the medium of their commercials to establish a wide and good relationship with people.

 Moreover, benefiting from the increasing development of the internet nowadays, television commercials can also be spread through online media globally.